mars0i/popco2/doc/sims/bali/initialnts1.md

 -----------------------------------

-	order is good
+>	order is good
-	humans push toward order, and should, as Hegel says (PO ch5) this is the nature of the universe good comes from order, harmony
+>	humans push toward order, and should, as Hegel says (PO ch5)
+>	this is the nature of the universe
+>	good comes from order, harmony
-	making the world
+>	making the world
-	and self
+>	and self
-	like a jewel
+>	like a jewel
-	both at the static physical level
+>	both at the static physical level
-	(paddies on the mountainside in the moonlight) and over time
+>	(paddies on the mountainside in the moonlight)
+>	and over time
-	and at a higher-level
+>	and at a higher-level
-		i.e. pests
+>		i.e. pests
-		lack of growth
+>		lack of growth
-		is not a jewel
+>		is not a jewel
-	order inside
+>	order inside
-	causes order outside
+>	causes order outside
-	and probably vice versa
+>	and probably vice versa
+>	(or maybe order inside *is* order outside)
+>

-	this is wrt to people as rough equals not wrt castes as in the Indian tradition
+>	this is wrt to people as rough equals
+>	not wrt castes as in the Indian tradition

 -----------------------------------

 from chapter 5:

-	pests are disorder
+>	pests are disorder
-	high yield is order
+>	high yield is order
-	good irrigation is order
+>	good irrigation is order
+>

-	strife is disorder
+>	strife is disorder
+>

-	human disorder causes worldly, farming disorder
+>	human disorder causes worldly, farming disorder
-	worldly disorder causes human
+>	worldly disorder causes human
+>

-	bhutakala cause human disorder,
+>	bhutakala cause human disorder,
-	or are caused by it,
+>	or are caused by it,
-	or are it
+>	or are it

 humans (farmers) must work to control disorder:

-	inside humans
+>	inside humans
-		i.e. controlling bhutakala
+>		i.e. controlling bhutakala
-	in social relations
+>	in social relations
-		in subaks
+>		in subaks
-		between subaks
+>		between subaks
-	in the world/farming
+>	in the world/farming

 if they don't, disorder will come. it's always the default tendency

-	order is good
+>	order is good
-	disorder is bad
+>	disorder is bad

 vs.